Azure Virtual Network Manager FAQ

 You can apply connectivity configurations to create a mesh or a hub-and-spoke network topology for a large number of virtual networks across your organization's subscriptions.

-You can deny high-risk traffic: As an administrator of an enterprise, you can block specific protocols or sources that will override any NSG rules that would normally allow the traffic.
+You can deny high-risk traffic: As an administrator of an enterprise, you can block specific protocols or sources that override any NSG rules that would normally allow the traffic.

 Always allow traffic: You want to permit a specific security scanner to always have inbound connectivity to all your resources, even if there are NSG rules configured to deny the traffic.